DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

  Leave False if you don't want to run multimodal integration

  - <span class="parameter">tools</span> `String`(Comma separated), Default: "WNN"<br>
  Method you want to use to run batch correction.
 Options include: WNN, totalvi and multiVI.
-You can specify mutiple.
+You can specify mutiple methods and they will be run simultaneously.

  - <span class="parameter">column_categorical</span> `String`(Comma separated), Default: sample_id<br>
  This is the column you want to run a batch correction on, multiple can be selected simultaneously.